jessicapeck/LoopLang/documentation.md

 Row 2 of the example above will compile to `R2: sc 4, dc 3, inc, dc 3, sc 4 [16]` .

 ### Variables
 Variables are defined using the `let` keyword.
 Variables can be used to store integers, booleans, sequences of stitches, rows, the results of function calls, and values from other variables.
-Where multiple rows are assigned to a variable, they should be enclosed within parentheses, indented, and each row show be on its own line.
+Where multiple rows are assigned to a variable, they should be enclosed within parentheses, indented, and each row should be on its own line.

 ```
 <<integer and boolean definitions>>